 What is EBITDAR?

-- While calculating Earnings before Interest, Taxes, Depreciation, Amortisation and Rent the purpose behind adding back Rent is that Rent is treated as Sunk Cost which means the cost is already incurred or certain to have occurred in financial statements of the company irrespective of its performance.
+- While calculating Earnings before Interest, Taxes, Depreciation, Amortization, and Rent, the purpose behind adding back Rent is that Rent is treated as Sunk CostSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome., which means the cost is already incurred or certain to have occurred in financial statements of the company irrespective of its performance.

 - Just like above, restructuringRestructuringRestructuring is defined as actions an organization takes when facing difficulties due to wrong management decisions or changes in demographic conditions.
-Therefore, tries to align its business with the current profitable trend by a) restructuring its finances by debt issuance/closures, issuance of new equities, selling assets, or b) organizational restructuring, which includes shifting locations, layoffs, etc. cost is also to be added in Net Profits of the company along with other components while calculating the operating profits of one of these target companies, because restructuring of land or building is a non-recurring cost and shall not be incurred again at least in next 3 to 5 years.
-Instead, it can be treated as a potential investment within the business that will help to generate additional revenue and profits to the company.
+Therefore, tries to align its business with the current profitable trend by a) restructuring its finances by debt issuance/closures, issuance of new equities, selling assets, or b) organizational restructuring, which includes shifting locations, layoffs, etc. cost is also to be added in Net Profits of the company along with other components while calculating the operating profits of one of these target companies, because the restructuring of land or building is a non-recurring cost and shall not be incurred again at least in next 3 to 5 years.
+Instead, it can be treated as a potential investment within the business that will help to generate additional revenue and profits for the company.
 It helps to evaluate the long-term operating efficiencies of these businesses.
-Hence, it is the most appropriate practice among the technicians to estimate the EBITDAR while measuring the valuation of companies and thereafter compare it with other potential target companies.
+Hence, it is the most appropriate practice among the technicians to estimate the EBITDAR while measuring the valuation of companies and comparing it with other potential target companies.

-Below is the EBITDAR formula
+Below is the EBITDA formula

 For example, consider a hypothetical Shipping company having the following information;